Last Updated on

 At first I thought it was some late April Fools joke, but after some investigation I learn that this transaction is real and Freelancer.com is now the proud owner of 730,000 members at the Warrior Forum..
 Scams included.

 The $3.2 million cash acquisition price was funded by existing cash reserves that Freelancer already had and the price was based on the annual revenue of Warrior Forum’s sales times 3.
 Which means that Warrior Forum’s average annual income is around $1,066,666.67 per year.
-Many people around the internet were surprise at this annual income as they thought the website earned way more than this.
+Many people around the internet were surprised at this annual income as they thought the website earned way more than this.
 I am personally not surprised at this annual income considering the low value the website brings.

-Their revenue model is based on forum access fees, self-serve advertising and listing fees for marketplace items posted in the forum by registered users.
+According to reports made by an intern at NorthShore Advisory, their revenue model is based on forum access fees, self-serve advertising and listing fees for marketplace items posted in the forum by registered users.
 As far as I know, the Warrior Forum doesn’t get a commission from the WSO sales.

 Immediate Changes to Warrior Forum